Updated · Jan 27, 2023

 Initially, your bank takes a fee for the transaction, reducing the amount of money Bob will receive.
 Then – it takes time to wire money abroad.
 Sometimes up to a week.

 As this takes place, the bank from which Bob will withdraw also takes a cut, thus reducing the amount even more.
-Finally, Bob will have to exchange his dollars to the native currency (if the bank didn’t do it automatically, making a profit from the exchange rate as well.)
+Finally, Bob will have to exchange his dollars for the native currency (if the bank didn’t do it automatically, making a profit from the exchange rate as well.)

 If you don’t use a bank, but a remittance service like Western Union, maybe you could cut the time for the transaction but in exchange for a higher fee.

 Still, if you and Bob relied on a blockchain-based digital currency, all these intermediaries wouldn’t take part in your transaction, thus saving you both time and money.
+That's why crypto exchange platforms are so popular nowadays.
+They also take a fee, but it's usually way less than the banks'.

 That’s what peer-to-peer means – one-to-another, nothing in-between.
 And that’s just one of the features of the blockchain technology.